View current

 (1) The University of Queensland (UQ) is committed to managing hazardous noise in the workplace and its adverse effect on hearing.
 This Procedure supports UQ’s Health, Safety and Wellness Policy, which provides UQ’s commitment to continuous improvement in the prevention of injuries, illness and incidents through an effective health and safety management system.

 (2) This Procedure applies to all UQ workers that work in areas exposed to hazardous noise and outlines the measures in place at UQ to manage the risk of hearing loss to these workers.
-For the purposes of this Procedure, the definition of UQ workers is broad – including staff, students, visitors, volunteers and contractors – and is intended to ensure UQ meets its responsibilities under the Work Health and Safety Act 2011 (WHS Act).
-The definition of UQ workers is provided in the appendix at section 7.
+For the purposes of this Procedure, the definition of UQ workers is broad – including staff, higher degree by research students and contractors (excluding audiometric testing requirements), across all UQ operations and sites, including Controlled Entities – and is intended to ensure UQ meets its responsibilities under the Work Health and Safety Act 2011 (WHS Act).
+The definition of UQ workers is provided in Section 7.

 Context